cvat-ai/cvat/cvat/apps/annotation/README.md

   ```
   Each annotation `*.xml` file has a name that corresponds to the name of the image file
   (e.g. `frame_000001.txt` is the annotation for the `frame_000001.jpg` image).
-  Detailed structure specification of the \*.xml file can be found
+  Detailed structure specification of the `*.xml` file can be found
   [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/devkit_doc.pdf).
 - supported shapes - Rectangles
-- additional comments: If you plan to use 'truncated' and 'difficult' attributes please add to CVAT
+- additional comments: If you plan to use 'truncated' and 'difficult' attributes please add the corresponding
-  labels attributes the corresponding items:
+  items to the CVAT label attributes:
   `~checkbox=difficult:false ~checkbox=truncated:false`

 #### Pascal loader description